 By having a single source of truth, the information can be used during any point of the sales process to provide a complete picture of your relationships, account status and where you are in a project.

 Financial services is one of the largest sectors in the global economy, making up 7.5% of commercial services.
 But where there is money, there is also competition.
 And competition for customers in financial services is intense.

 Some CRM systems, such as Microsoft Dynamics 365, offer a competitor function that provides a wealth of important sales and marketing data.
 You can store information about the companies that you compete against every day and track who you’re up against during the tender process – to ultimately see which competitors you’re frequently winning or losing against.

 This kind of reporting functionality provides valuable insight and a leg up against the competition, allowing you to change tactics in future bids, perform detailed SWOT analyses and evaluate your win/loss percentages.

 Even if your organisation has a small number of distinct products, your customer service depends on your team’s ability to answer questions about them, and solve problems, quickly - hopefully without handing the customer off to a different department to get the question answered.

-With a CRM built for the Financial Services Industry, you can easily keep all departments on the same page and your team is equipped to answer any difficult questions that come their way.
+With a CRM system built for the financial services industry, you can easily keep all departments on the same page and your team is equipped to answer any difficult questions that come their way.